-As the late, long summer days drift languidly into autumn, my thoughts turn towards preparing both myself and my larder for the colder months.
+As we move into deep autumn, my thoughts turn toward preparing both myself and my larder for the cold months ahead.
 This transition has never been something I dread – I adore the new flavours of the bountiful harvest season and the riotous display of turning leaves far too much for that.
 There is something so magical about those crisp, clear autumnal mornings as the mist lazily clings onto the hills and the ripe apples and blackberries provide a viable walk-thru breakfast option whilst I take the dogs out.
 No, autumn is a season I look forwards to with open arms, but that ‘back to school’ feeling (why is it that this doesn’t seem to leave us, even as adults?) can be put to great advantage by motivating me to do a little thinking ahead.
 New stationary optional!

 So here is the little autumnal health checklist I have been using to help consider how I can best support my body and mind to stay in optimal health throughout this season and right into the cosy days of winter ahead.
 I hope that by sharing my thoughts some of you may find it helpful, too.